 When Burks came to us, he described his idea as a platform that would allow athletes to improve how they communicated with their athletic staff, monitor injuries, and schedule training accordingly.

 At that point, the groundwork had been laid by an in-house developer.
 Still, there was a lot of work ahead that needed to be done quickly so that Burks could make a successful investor pitch.
 That is when Devvela jumped in with its expertise in the development of innovative products.

 It was important to move quickly from day one, so we applied pair programming to ensure a high development speed early.

 Our team took the original code as a base, scaled it, and enabled new platform features.
 We tried and rejected four app versions, toying with design and user experience, before we finally released a product that met the client’s expectations.

 Despite the uncertainty typical for all startups, it took us only six weeks to turn the idea into a working application.

-In 2016, Player's Health took the Judge’s Favorite Award at Google Demo Day.
+Player’s Health began to gain traction with investors early.
+In 2016, it took the Judge’s Favourite Award at Google Demo Day.
 GDD’s expert panel of judges’ featured representatives of Revolution and Case Foundation, Andreessen Horowitz, and 500 Startups.